agmsmith/RatingStone/README.md

 # The Rating Stone Project

-This is a social media web site with an experimental reputation system, built on top of the training application from [*Ruby on Rails Tutorial:
+This is a social media web site with an experimental forgetful reputation system, built on top of the training application from [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](https://www.railstutorial.org/) (6th Edition) by [Michael Hartl](https://www.michaelhartl.com/).